 Punishment may seem to work because it can stop the undesired behaviour at the time that it is happening.
 However, it does nothing to teach the learner to do something different instead and often makes the learner fearful of the trainer.
-Training wit positive reinforcement maintains and fosters the bind between you and your dog or cat.
+Training with positive reinforcement maintains and fosters the bond between you and your dog or cat.

 We aim to make life as easy as possible for you and for your dog or cat by trying to eliminate opportunities to behave in an undesirable way so that it is simple to make the “right” decision.
 Having set up the situation for success, your dog or cat will soon learn that behaving in the desired way earns a small reward.
 The new behaviour will occur again and again and become the default way that the dog or cat behaves.
 Job done!

 The Science Behind The Method

 The scientific basis behind training using positive reinforcement was first explored in the 1950s, building on the work of Nobel prize winner Ivan Petrovich Pavlov.
 Psychologist BF Skinner was working on the behaviour of rats and pigeons in his laboratory.
 He knew that rewarding the desired behaviour would make it happen again, but he found it difficult to deliver a reward quickly so that the animals associated the behaviour with the reward.
 He discovered that he could use a children’s toy called a cricket which made a sharp clicking sound to mark the behaviour and signal to the animals that a reward would follow.
 The animals quickly associated the sound of the clicker with the delivery of a reward (this is classical or Pavlovian conditioning).
 Skinner called the behaviour that was marked with the clicker and then rewarded operant conditioning, a term that behaviourists and trainers are still using today.

 An Everyday Occurrence